Jake Kasdan biography

 While his father was filming Wyatt Earp in 1994, Jake wrote a short film and was a "documentarian," writing and compiling the companion book to his father's film.
 But the movie failed to gain much interest in the box office and his book was never published.
 Four years later, at the age of 22, Jake had penned and directed his first feature film, Zero Effect (1998).

 The film received mixed reviews and Jake decided to take on the small screen for a couple of years.
 Directing episodes of Freaks and Geeks, Grosse Pointe and Undeclared gave him more confidence in his ability and for the start of this millennium, he started directing feature films again such as Orange County (2002), Walk Hard: The Dewey Cox Story (2007) and Bad Teacher (2011).
-Jake's more recent directorial credits include Sex Tape (2014) and Jumanji: Welcome to the Jungle (2017).
+Jake's more recent directorial credits include Sex Tape (2014), Jumanji: Welcome to the Jungle (2017) and the sequel, Jumanji: The Next Level (2019).

 Jake Kasdan Filmography